LobinsA/ObstacleAssault/README.md

 # ObstacleAssault Unreal Engine Project 02
-Applying AActor class to objects
+Applying AActor subclass to objects

 Using Subclass of AActor to move, rotate, and otherwise manipulate actors to create an obstacle course.